 Dragging brakes are brakes that don’t fully release after the operator presses the brakes.
-The reasons as to why that happens to vary by what type of brakes you have fitted on the sticking wheel.
+The reasons why that happens vary by the type of brakes you have fitted on the sticking wheel.

 Passenger vehicle brakes come in two flavors, rotor and drum brake setups.
 Most modern cars have the rotor caliper set up, but less expensive cars typically employ rotors & calipers to the front and brake drums to the rear.

 Usually, rotor & caliper brake drag is caused by a faulty caliper issue, brake pad issue, contaminated rotor, or brake line issue.